aksarv/MonteCarloNNChessAI/README.md

 # MonteCarloNNChessAI
-A terrible chess AI using Monte Carlo Search Tree and Neural Networks
+A terrible chess AI using Monte Carlo Search Tree and Neural Networks (for static evaluation)